You are one week closer to completing your first trimester! Here is a list of things to think about this week.

 Pregnancy Week 11: How big is your baby?

 Your baby is over 2 ½ inches (6.35 centimeters) long from crown to rump (CRL) and weighs about half an ounce (14.17 grams).*

 Pregnancy Week 11: What should you plan for this week?

 If you have been suffering from morning sickness during these first several weeks of pregnancy, you may have actually lost weight instead of gaining weight.
-Try not to worry; most women only gain 3 to 4 pounds during the first trimester.
-The American College of Obstetricians and Gynecologists (ACOG) recommends a weight gain of 25 to 35 pounds during pregnancy.
+Try not to worry; most women only gain 3 to 4 pounds (1.3 to 1.8 kilograms) during the first trimester.
+The American College of Obstetricians and Gynecologists (ACOG) recommends a weight gain of 25 to 35 pounds (11.3 to 15.9 kilograms) during pregnancy.
 Find out more about weight gain to learn how much you should gain.

 Pregnancy Week 11: Tips for making your pregnancy better

 Most pregnant women have many questions regarding travel during pregnancy.
 As long as there are no identified complications or concerns with your pregnancy, it is generally safe to travel at all times during your pregnancy.
 The ideal time to travel during pregnancy is during the second trimester.
 This is because in most cases you are past the morning sickness from the first trimester, and it is prior to the later stages of pregnancy when it is hard to get around.

 Take time to read a pregnancy book together on a regular basis.
 This allows your partner to know that you are interested in the pregnancy.
 This also provides an opportunity for the two of you to discuss fears and excitements with one another.